 Diphenhydramine overdoseBenadryl overdose; Sominex overdose; Nytol overdose

-This article discusses the health effects from an overdose of diphenhydramine, a type of medicine called an antihistamine, which is found in various allergy and sleep medicines.
+Diphenhydramine is a type of medicine called an antihistamine.
+It is used in some allergy and sleep medicines.

-Overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.